 Work Related Health Monitoring

-WOHC HEALTH LTD’s Occupational Health Nurses are all trained in hearing testing and the interpretation of the results.
+WOHC HEALTH’s Occupational Health Nurses are all trained in hearing testing and the interpretation of the results.
 They can also provide education on the effects of noise on health to ensure individuals understand what they must do to reduce the risks of hearing loss.
 Hearing protection is also checked to ensure it is in good condition and that workers know how to use it correctly.

 Vision screening is important to ensure that your employees have visual acuity and colour vision perception adequate for the tasks that their job requires.
 Good vision is necessary for people to perform their work safely and comfortably.

 In the workplace staff may encounter hazardous substances – either as part of a chemical process, or contaminants generated by certain work activities.
 Welding fumes, quarry dust, sawdust, and plant/animal aerosols are all examples of common air contaminants in the workplace.
 The masks and respirators worn to combat these are most effective if in good condition and used correctly.
 The employer is still required to monitor the health of individuals wearing this personal protective equipment by engaging qualified occupational health nurses to undertake lung function testing on their employees.
 A questionnaire relating to previous occupational exposure will be completed by each employee at the time of testing.